-DOMED structures in the world the Pantheon, dedicated to dome was a secret allusion to the Pagans worshipped is Latin for "house", the dwelling this case - but it also gives us is also slang for "lord".
-The domed building

-Pagan architecture proudly.
+One of the most famous DOMED structures in the world was the Roman temple called the Pantheon, dedicated to many Roman deities.
+The dome was a secret allusion to the "dome of the sky", which the Pagans worshipped profusely.
+The word "domus" is Latin for "house", the dwelling or temple of Pagan deities in this case - but it also gives us words like "domestic".
+Dome is also slang for "head".
+"Dominus" means "lord".
+The domed building called "St. Peter's Cathedral" is directly modelled after the former Roman temples, and many government buildings around the world designed and built by Masons sport the Pagan architecture proudly.
 If you really dig, you'll find the shape is entirely rooted in the old Pagan theme, sex -- just as the steeples and obelisks are.
 The ancient root, dem, means to "join together", as it relates to sex.
 Look at the word "con-dom", and you see it.
 The word dominam was used for the male member.

 The wearing of "special" garments came directly from the Roman magisterial system, along with the philosophical idea that "the clothes make the man".
 Hierarchical positions of authority were mimicked from the Roman system of government.
-The nicolaitan approach to the functions within Yah's Body quickly became the norm, and Yah's authority was usurped by men, ranking their positions over one another.

-The early "church fathers" were former Pagans, and were also teachers who regularly spoke before large audiences.
-The term for their important position was "sophist" (from the Greek word, wisdom), and they were essentially professional speakers.
-The "3-point-speech" technique was refined by these hired speakers, who were among the most highly-honored people of their day.
+The nicolaitan approach to the functions within wisdom), and they were essentially professional speakers.
+The "3-pointspeech" technique was refined by these hired speakers, who were among the most highly-honored people of their day.
 The practice of eating a dinner and listening to a renowned speaker comes to us from the Greek culture.
 They wore a distinctive costume, similar to the robes of a court judge today.
 They would also drape their robes with any ribbons or awards they may have received in the past, to punctuate their importance.